 Figure 3: Format Background Task Pane

-- Options within the Format Background task pane are explained below, as marked in Figure 3.
+- Options within the Format Background Task Pane are explained below, as marked in Figure 3.
 You can use any of these options to change your Slide Background.
-The options listed below provide links to detailed tutorials:
+Options listed below provide links to detailed tutorials:

 - This option adds a solid color background to your slide.
 You can use any of the Theme colors, Standard colors, or any other color of your choice.
-To learn more about this option, read our Solid Fills for Slide Backgrounds in PowerPoint 2013 for Windows tutorial.
+To learn more about this option, read our Solid Fills for Slide Backgrounds in PowerPoint 2016 for Mac tutorial.

 - This option applies a gradient as a slide background.
 A gradient is a blend of two or more colors merging into each other.
-For more information on this option, refer to our Gradient Fills for Slide Backgrounds in PowerPoint 2013 for Windows tutorial.
+For more information on this option, refer to our Gradient Fills for Slide Backgrounds in PowerPoint 2016 for Mac tutorial.

-- Allows you to use a picture or a texture as a background.
+- This option allows you to use a picture or a texture as a background.
 More info can be found in our Picture Fills for Slide Backgrounds and Texture Fills for Slide Backgrounds tutorials.

 - Choose from 48 different patterns contained within PowerPoint.
 Learn more in our Pattern Fills for Slide Backgrounds tutorial.